How to Teach English to Kindergarteners: Tips and Activities You Can Rely On

 Nursery Rhymes

 Nursery rhymes are great because they’re already geared towards kindergarten-aged kids.
-They’re also fun because they help the students practice simple English phrases, including routines, animals and days of the week, in a way that gets students excited and allows them to move around.
+They’re also fun because they help the students practice simple English phrases, including routines, animals and days of the week.

 If you’re looking for various nursery rhymes to include in your lesson, YouTube is loaded with resources.
 Two channels that are particularly useful for kindergarten lessons are Fun Kids English and Little Treehouse Nursery Rhymes and Kids Songs.